-With all that said, we tip our hats to the Playbar in this aspect simply because it’s lighter than the Playbase.
-Its shape allows it to occupy less space and it can be wall-mounted above the TV if you want.
+That said, we tip our hats to the Playbar because it’s lighter than the Sonos Playbase.
+Its shape allows it to occupy less space you can wall-mount it above the TV.

 Sound Quality: Playbar VS Playbase

 Of course, this Sonos Playbase VS Playbar review wouldn’t be complete without discussing the quality of sound.
 After all, it’s the heart of any comparison of soundbars, Sonos included.

-The difference in the number of drivers is the main factor that sets these two devices apart.
+The difference in the number of drivers is the main factor that sets these two multi-room devices apart.
 As mentioned, the Playbase is a ten-speaker system, whereas the Playbar is a nine-speaker system.

-With the S-shaped woofer of the Playbase, you get a deeper and richer bass.
-This makes the low frequencies pop even more, which is great if you want toe-tapping music or room-shaking explosions in movies or TV shows.
+With the S-shaped woofer of the Playbase, you get a deeper and richer experience with the lows.
+This makes the low frequencies pop more, which is great for toe-tapping music or living room-shaking explosions when you stream movies or television shows.

-This extra woofer is absent in the Playbar, which results in a duller bass sound.
-While this is true, our audio tests in our listening room reflect that this soundbar sounds slightly better than the Playbase.
+This extra woofer is absent in the Playbar, which results in a duller sound of low frequencies.
+While this is true, our sound tests in our listening room reflect that this sound bar sounds slightly better than the Sonos Playbase.

-When in actual use, there is very little difference between these two speakers.
+When in actual use, there is very little difference between these two Sonos speakers.
 It’s hard to notice for the average user but dedicated audiophiles may spot the difference.
 In our tests, the overall sound quality is better in the Playbar.

 This speaker provides a more well-balanced soundstage compared to the Playbase.
-The latter’s S-woofer makes the bass overpowering at times, and it’s even too loud if you watch heavily-sounded movies like Transformers or Inception.
+The latter’s S-woofer makes the lows overpowering at times, and it’s too loud if you watch heavily-sounded movies like Transformers or Inception.

-When it comes to the Playbar’s audio, the bass isn’t overkilled even in scenes with loud explosions.
+When it comes to the Playbar’s sound, the lows aren’t overkilled even in scenes with loud explosions.
 We find this an advantage instead of a flaw since this Sonos soundbar evens the playing field with the lows and highs.